Chemaclass/chemaclass.com/content/blog/2022-12-06-ignoring-scrum-to-get-more-agile.md

 Followed by, "_My boss, obviously, because he/she organized that meeting, to which I got invited, therefore I am forced to attend, and this wasting time is their fault._"

-This is a tricky question, and I don't think that is an honest answer.
+This is a tricky question, and I don't think it is an honest answer.
 However, there is an easy explanation for this
 answer: pushing away responsibilities and blaming others rather than yourself is way easier.

-"_I am forced to attend, and this wasting time is their fault_", it could be, that that's actually the real fact.
+"_I am forced to attend, and this wasting time is their fault_" it could be that that's actually the actual fact.
-You were really forced, and you're really wasting your time, and there is no other way… but is there no other way to act on it, really?
+You were really forced, and you’re wasting your time, and there is no other way… but is there no way to act on it, really?

-When something doesn't work the way I expect - which means I don't like the outcome, I think something is off, or there is room for any kind of improvement - before blaming and pushing away responsibilities to others.
-I like to reflect on it as much as possible to identify the root of the issue, and what could I do to make the situation a bit better.
+When something doesn't work the way I expect (e.g., I don’t like the outcome, or I think something is off), before blaming and pushing away responsibilities to others, I want to reflect on it and identify the root of the issue.
+What could I do to make the situation a bit better?

 ---